BSmalls6/homework_6/README.md

 How do you deliver this?
 Here are some guidelines:

-* Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+* Use the [OpenWeather ApI](https://openweathermap.org/api) to retrieve weather data for cities.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.

-* Use AJAX to hook into the API to retrieve data in JSON format.
+* Use AJAX to hook into the ApI to retrieve data in JSON format.

 * Your app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.